xaravind/devops-notes-25/Jenkins/3_Jenkins_intro_2.md

   - Remote teams can then use the token to trigger the job remotely via scripts or webhooks.

 ---
-Here’s a structured version of your notes using bullet points and headlines:

----

 ### Triggering Jobs Remotely in Jenkins